-Since the number of days is usually between three and five, we recommend offering a paid leave.
-Bereavement leave is not the kind of leave that people take because they want to, and it’s very short, so it feels very aligned with a positive culture to make it paid.
+Since the number of days is usually between three and five, we recommend offering paid leave.
+Bereavement leave is not the kind of leave people take because they want to, and it’s very short, so it feels aligned with a positive culture to make it paid.

 Some things to consider when the employee returns

 After a bereavement leave, it’s important to accommodate the workload to feel supported during this transition back to work.
-At the same time, you can make sure that they’re recovering mentally and physically from such a rough event in their lives.
+At the same time, you can ensure that they’re recovering mentally and physically from such a rough life event.

-We propose setting up regular check-ins with the person that has taken this kind of leave.
-You can set up a call for the day they return (if they want to chat), after seven days and then after three weeks.
+We propose regular check-ins with the person who has taken this kind of leave.
+You can set up a call for the day they return (if they want to chat), after seven days, and then after three weeks.